wesdollar/dollar-generators/README.md

 ### Dollar Generators

 Scaffolds for things we do everyday as devs.
+Skip the annoying stuff.

+> Some commands take in an ID, such as route or component ID.
+ID's are formatted as `something/cool/my-component`.
+These commands should always be run from project root.

 `npm i -g @dollarcode/dollar-generators`

-- Generate an Express service
+- Generate an Express service (with TypeScript)
+- Scaffold Express route
 - Create React Native component (with TypeScript & test)
 - Create React component (without TypeScript)
 - Configure VS Code